What is a graduated payment mortgage What is a graduated payment mortgage?

 A GPM has an attached fixed interest rate.
 However, it tends to be much lower to help people with low income.

-The monthly bill with a GPM begins with smaller payments, but inevitably grows around 7% to 12% per year as time passes.
+The monthly bill with a GPM begins with smaller payments but inevitably grows around 7% to 12% per year as time passes.
 This type of loan will have a maximum payment roof, and once it is reached, the maximum payment is made until the mortgage is completely paid.

-Criterion you must comply with
+Criteria you must comply with

 GPM are usually insured by the FHA, which means that there are specific criteria that all borrowers have to comply.
 They include: